backdrop-contrib/joyride/README.md

   tour path.
 - play_once: (values 0 or 1) For auto_start tours, whether the tour plays once,
   or every time you navigate to the path.
-- exported: (values 0 or 1) Whether this is a tour provided by tour module or by another contrib module.
+- enabled: (values 0 or 1) Whether this tour is enabled.
 - content: (An array of tour steps)

 Tour content(steps) may have the following values: